-(a) Each local board of trustees shall adopt, publish, and implement personnel policies, consistent with all applicable statutes, rules, and regulations, addressing the following issues:
+- (a) Each local board of trustees shall adopt, publish, and implement personnel policies, consistent with all applicable statutes, rules, and regulations, addressing the following issues:

-- (1) Adverse weather;
+- 1) Adverse weather;

-- (2) Annual leave (vacation);
+- 2) Annual leave (vacation);

-- (3) Drug and alcohol use;
+- 3) Drug and alcohol use;

-- (4) Civil leave;
+- 4) Civil leave;

-- (5) Communicable disease;
+- 5) Communicable disease;

-- (6) Compensatory leave;
+- 6) Compensatory leave;

-- (7) Definitions of the employment categories and benefits for each:
+- 7) Definitions of the employment categories and benefits for each:

-- (A) Full-time permanent,
+- a.
+Full-time permanent,

-- (B) Part-time permanent,
+- b.
+Part-time permanent,

-- (C) Full-time temporary, and
+- c.
+Full-time temporary, and

-- (D) Part-time temporary;
+- d.
+Part-time temporary;

-- (8) Disciplinary action addressing suspension and dismissal;
+- 8) Disciplinary action addressing suspension and dismissal;

-- (9) Educational leave (reference 1C SBCCC 400.6);
+- 9) Educational leave (reference 1C SBCCC 400.6);

-- (10) Employee evaluation process;
+- 10)Employee evaluation process;

-- (11) Employee grievance procedures;
+- 11)Employee grievance procedures;

-- (12) Employee personnel file;
+- 12)Employee personnel file;

-- (13) Hiring procedures (describing procedures used for employment of both full- and part-time employees);
+- Hiring procedures (describing procedures used for employment of both full- and part-time employees);

-- (14) Leave transfer;
+- 14)Leave transfer;

-- (15) Leave without pay;
+- 15)Leave without pay;

-- (16) Longevity pay plan (reference 1C SBCCC 400.8);
+- 16)Longevity pay plan (reference 1C SBCCC 400.8);

-- (17) Military leave (reference 1C SBCCC 400.7);
+- 17) Military leave (reference 1C SBCCC 400.7);

-- (18) Nepotism (reference 1C SBCCC 200.98);
+- 18)Nepotism (reference 1C SBCCC 200.98);

-- (19) Non-reappointment;
+- 19)Non-reappointment;

-- (20) Other employee benefits;
+- 20)Other employee benefits;

+- 21) Paid Parental Leave, in compliance with N.C.G.S. § 126-8.6;
-- (21) Political activities of employees (reference 1C SBCCC 200.99);

-- (22) Professional development;

-- (23) Reduction in force;

-- (24) Salary determination methods for full- and part-time employees that address at least the following:

-- (A) Provisions and criteria for salary determination,

-- (B) Requirements for annual salary review, and - (C) Establishment of salary formulas, ranges, or schedules; - (25) Sexual harassment; - (26) Tuition exemption (reference 1E SBCCC 300.1); - (27) Sick leave consistent with provisions of the State Retirement system; - (28) Secondary Employment that addresses conflict with the employee's primary job responsibilities and institutional resources (the local board of trustees shall approve or disapprove any secondary employment of the president; the president or any member of the college's senior administration designated by the president shall approve or disapprove secondary employment of all full-time employees); and - (29) Shared leave consistent with subsection (c) of this section. - (30) Providing a preference for veterans, as defined in G.S.
-128-15, in hiring decisions. - (b) Each local board of trustees shall submit copies of these policies, including amendments, to the NC Community College System President's office upon adoption. - (c) Shared Leave Policy

-(1) Purpose: The purpose of the Voluntary Shared Leave Program is to allow an employee to donate leave, as allowed in this rule, to an employee who has been approved to receive leave through the Voluntary Shared Leave Program because of a medical condition of the employee or of a member of the employee's immediate family that will require the employee's absence for a prolonged period of time.
+- 22) Political activities of employees (reference 1C SBCCC 200.99); - 23) Professional development; - 24)Reduction in force; - 25)Salary determination methods for full- and part-time employees that address at least the following: - a.
+Provisions and criteria for salary determination, - b.
+Requirements for annual salary review, and - c.
+Establishment of salary formulas, ranges, or schedules; - 26) Sexual harassment; - 27)Tuition exemption (reference 1E SBCCC 300.1); - 28)Sick leave consistent with provisions of the State Retirement system; - 29)Secondary Employment that addresses conflict with the employee's primary job responsibilities and institutional resources (the local board of trustees shall approve or disapprove any secondary employment of the president; the president or any member of the college's senior administration designated by the president shall approve or disapprove secondary employment of all full- time employees); and - 30)Shared leave consistent with subsection (c) of this section. - 31)Providing a preference for veterans, as defined in G.S.
+128-15, in hiring decisions. - (b) Each local board of trustees shall submit copies of these policies, including amendments, to the NC Community College System President's office upon adoption. - (c) Shared Leave Policy - Purpose: The purpose of the Voluntary Shared Leave Program is to allow an employee to donate leave, as allowed in this rule, to an employee who has been approved to receive leave through the Voluntary Shared Leave Program because of a medical condition of the employee or of a member of the employee's immediate family that will require the employee's absence for a prolonged period of time.